bigfix/developer.bigfix.com/site/pages/relevance/guide/session/actioninspectors.md

 detailed statuses of results of (bes action whose (id of it is 1234))
 ```

-Returns a detailed status list containing the results of bes actions with the specified id.
+Returns a detailed status list containing the results of BES Actions with the specified ID.

 ```relevance
 size of (set of bes actions)